St Merryn

 St Merryn (S. Meryn) is a civil parish and village in north Cornwall, England, United Kingdom.
 It is about 3.5 mi south of the fishing port of Padstow and 11 mi northeast of the coastal resort of Newquay.

-The village has a primary school, a veterinary practice, various shops, restaurants, and two public houses.
+The village has a primary school (St Merryn School, part of Kernow Learning), a veterinary practice, various shops, restaurants, and two public houses.
 The population at the 2011 census was 1,692.

 Geography

 The 3,798 acre parish of St Merryn is bounded by a millstream to the south that separates it from the St Ervan and St Eval parishes; more than 5.5 mi of coastline along the Atlantic Ocean; and the Padstow parish and Lyn stream.

 The Seven Bays region of St Merryn includes (from west to east) Porthcothan Bay, Treyarnon Bay, Constantine Bay, Booby's Bay, Mother Ivey's Bay, Harlyn Bay and Trevone Bay.
 The nearest bay to St Merryn village centre is Harlyn Bay (1 mi north).
 Interesting features include the seaside cliffs, like the Marble cliffs, Tregudda gorge, Trevose Head and the collapsed cave known as Round Hole.
 The North Cornwall Coastal Path follows the clifftops and crosses the Seven Bays.
 The B3276 is the largest road passing through the Seven Bays area.